Portland Breast Augmentation

 More About Breast Augmentation in Portland

 Those interested in learning more about Dr. DeMars’ office or breast augmentation in Portland are encouraged to contact our office.
-In addition to helping women improve their appearance and self-confidence by performing breast augmentation surgery, Portland plastic surgeon Dr. DeMars offers several other breast procedures at his plastic surgery Portland facility, including breast lift, breast reduction and gynecomastia surgery for men.
+In addition to helping women improve their appearance and self-confidence by performing breast augmentation surgery, Portland plastic surgeon Dr. DeMars offers several other breast procedures at his plastic surgery facility, including breast lift, and breast reduction.